 As much as you hope to actively engage with your customers from a marketing perspective, you also want to keep your email channel open in the event that your customers need to contact your support team.

-According to a report by BenchmarkPortal, “People now expect the same—if not (a) better— level of service from online storefronts and service channels as they do from a visit to a retail store or a phone conversation with an agent.”
+According to a report by BenchmarkPortal, “People now expect the same level of service from online storefronts and service channels as they do from a visit to a retail store or a phone conversation with an agent.”

-Additionally, consumers in need of assistance typically expect their problem to be solved within a single reply from the company in question.
+Additionally, consumers in need of assistance typically expect their problem to be solved with a single reply from the company in question.
+Meeting this expectation is key to building brand loyalty and keeping track of customer behavior patterns.

-All this being said, simply solving a customer’s problem is really the bare minimum you can do for them.
-Even if you do mitigate the issue, you still run the risk of losing their business in the future (since they may be still unhappy that they had to contact your support team in the first place).
+But simply solving a customer’s problem is really the bare minimum you can do for them.
+Even if you manage to resolve the issue, you can still put customer relationships at risk if not handled properly.

 So, in addition to resolving a customer’s issue or complaint via email, you also want to use this moment as an opportunity to provide them with even more value (which they may not have been expecting).

-To create such customer-centric experience and exceed their expectations, having a well bound system in place would add a significant value to your customer service team.
-These days, companies make a great value out of various customer service tools and software that are available to deliver delightful customer experience, which not only helps you solve customer problem but help you gain their lifetime loyalty.
+These days, forward-thinking companies get great value out of various customer service tools and software that are available to deliver delightful customer experience, which not only helps you solve their problems but helps you gain their trust and build an emotional connection.

 (Source)

-In the screenshot above, the customer states their wish to purchase a replacement grip for a golf club which had been discontinued by Calloway.
-Rather than blowing off the request and explaining that the model had been discontinued, the company’s support team decided to simply send the customer a replacement absolutely free of charge.
+In the screenshot above, the customer states their wish to purchase a replacement grip for a golf club that had been discontinued by Calloway.
+Rather than dismissing the request and explaining that it was impossible, the company’s support team decided to simply send the customer a replacement absolutely free of charge.

-Now, whether or not you’re actually able to solve a customer’s inquiry to their liking, you still stand to gain some bonus points by asking them to provide feedback regarding their latest experience with your brand via email.
+Whether or not you’re actually able to solve a customer’s inquiry to their satisfaction, you still stand to gain some bonus points by asking them to provide feedback regarding their latest experience with your brand via email.
+It’s always worth reaching out to see how customers feel about various things.

-On the other hand, if you weren’t able to help them, asking them for feedback shows that you’re not going to stop trying to help them even after your first attempt at doing so came up short.
-And, even if an unsatisfied customer is intent on defecting from your brand, you can still email them an exit survey in order to determine areas in need of improvement for the future.
+In cases where you weren’t able to help them, asking them for feedback shows that you’re not going to stop trying to help them even after your first attempt at doing so came up short.
+Even if an unsatisfied customer is intent on defecting from your brand, you can still email them an exit survey in order to determine areas in need of improvement for the future.

 Wrapping up

-In realizing this, you can easily see just how powerful a tool email really is: it provides you a direct line of communication with every single one of your customers, no matter how large your audience may be.
+Email is a direct line of communication with every single one of your customers, no matter how large your audience may be.
+This opens the door to any number of customer engagement examples.

 By investing the necessary time and energy into tailoring your email content, offers, and messages to your specific customers, you’ll all but ensure your followers get as much value as possible out of every message that reaches their inbox.